-- 3. Insert the key into the ignition switch and turn it to START to crank the engine. - 4.
+- 1. While sitting in the seat, make sure the mower blade switch is OFF, the ground speed control levers are locked in START/PARK positions, and the parking brake is engaged. - 2.
+Move the engine speed control/choke to the choke position for starting a cold engine.
+A warm engine may not require choking. - 3.
+Insert the key into the ignition switch and turn it to START to crank the engine. - 4.
 After the engine starts, release the key.
-It will return to the RUN position.
-Gradually push the choke knob down to OPEN position.
+It will return to the RUN position. - 5.
+Move the engine speed control/choke to the FAST position to increase engine speed and SLOW position to decrease engine speed.
+Always operate with engine speed set to FAST. - 6.
 Warm the engine by running it for at least a minute before turning on the mower blades, or driving the unit.